 The SENCo at our school is Mrs Sharon Humphreys.
 Mrs Natasha Binns is also a SENCo and works part time to support Mrs Humphreys.
+Mrs Amy Arnold is joining the SEND team in September 2022 and will be undertaking her SENCo training over the 22/23 academic year.
 Mrs Amy Burton oversees SEND provision in our nursery setting.
 You can either telephone or email the nursery or school to make an appointment should you wish to speak with them about your child.